nickbild/vectron_65_plus/README.md

 ## How It Works

 At the heart of the system is a WDC 65C02 CPU running at 8 MHz.
-32 KB of SRAM is available, and a 32 KB ROM chip stores the program to execute.
+32 KB of SRAM is available, and a 32 KB ROM chip stores the program to execute (you can burn the ROM with [my Arduino code](https://github.com/nickbild/eeprom_burner_mega)).
 A pair of 6522 VIA chips add a total of 32 GPIO pins to interface with external peripherals.
 A PS/2 connector is present to support a keyboard (or a mouse, in theory, though I haven't tried one yet) — the clock and data lines are routed to GPIO pins.

 This is the circuit design: